-The second trimester spans from week 13 to 28.
-At week 20, don’t forget to celebrate your half-way point!
+The second trimester spans 15 weeks, from week 13 to 28.
+Don’t forget to celebrate your half-way point, at week 20!

 During the second trimester, both your body and the fetus continue to grow.
 Your baby is getting larger and stronger, and your belly is likely starting to show.

 Generally, the second trimester is physically more enjoyable with less morning sickness, tiredness and breast tenderness.
 This primarily is due to the leveling of human chorionic gonadotropin, estrogen and progesterone hormones.